smridhgupta/alpha-dwda/README.md

 # alpha-dwda
-Alpha Defeat Windows Defender and Anti-viruses is not detected malicious by Windows Defender or any other AV.
+Alpha Defeat Windows Defender and Anti-viruses is a tool for Windows post exploitation to impare defences.

 # Features